-Back to our financial capital parallel, enablement is the second phase of the investment lifecycle.
+Using the financial capital parallel, enablement is the second phase of the investment lifecycle.
 In the past, when one purchased stock in a company, a physical stock certificate was delivered.
 Today, this transaction is handled through electronic systems and is so heavily automated, investors give little-to-no thought to the mechanics of the delivery of a stock.
 The stock itself now shows up in an account in a split second.
 What happens behind the scenes, however, is a complex series of events.

 When you pull the trigger on purchasing a stock, the transaction flows through your broker, and gets distributed to an exchange where a market maker fills the purchase, likely offsetting their risk by purchasing back the asset they just sold you.
 In addition, the transaction flows through a clearinghouse, a stock transfer agent, and a securities depository.
 It is important to keep in mind that all of this is highly regulated by government authorities to ensure taxes are handled, controls are maintained, and that suspect transactions are identified for national security interests.

-Onboarding steps generally involve
+Onboarding steps generally involve:

-- compliance verification, etc.
+Compliance verification, etc.

-Unlike in financial markets, most enterprises use a variety of tools, manual processes, and handoffs to different teams to complete all of these activities.
-“Time to productivity” is a key metric to understand cost drivers with the enablement of resources.
+Unlike financial markets, most enterprises use a variety of tools, manual processes, and handoffs to different teams to complete all of these activities.
+Time to productivity becomes a key metric in understanding cost drivers with the enablement of resources.